agendazhang/Peggle/README.md

   * When I choose any of the preloaded levels in Level Selector and press "Edit", I should be able to edit them in the Level Designer screen.
   * When I try to override any of the preloaded levels when I save them with the same name in Level Designer, it should popup a warning that prohibits me from overriding them.
   * When I try to open the same preloaded level in the game or Level Designer screen in different iPad sizes, the relative positions of the pegs on the board should be the same.
 The size of the pegs should also be proportionate relative to the width and height of the game board on the iPad screen.

-## Written Answers

-### Reflecting on your Design
-> Now that you have integrated the previous parts, comment on your architecture
-> in problem sets 2 and 3.
-Here are some guiding questions:
-> - do you think you have designed your code in the previous problem sets well
->   enough?
-> - is there any technical debt that you need to clean in this problem set?
-> - if you were to redo the entire application, is there anything you would
->   have done differently?

-I believe that I have designed my code from the previous Problem Sets quite well.
-Here are some good things that i have done.

-* The Level Designer feature from PS2 and gameplay feature from PS3 are separable as they have their own independent domain logic.
-Hence, I was able to merge both features in my final game.
-* The domain logic in my `PeggleGameEngine` was quite clearly defined and with good function abstractions.
-This allowed me to add more features into the game in this PS with relatively little trouble as I was able to continue the game logic from the previous assignments by adding more functions.

-However, there were some problems that I had faced.

-* As my domain logic for saving/loading the levels were written in the `ViewController` classes from PS2, I created a `LevelSaver` and `LevelLoader` class separatedly for each of these features, so that the domain logic is separated from the presentation logic.
-* My original game assumes that pegs can only be circular.
-Hence, I made the `Peg` class strictly conform to `PhysicsCircle`.
-However, in this PS, we can see that pegs can be of different shapes, eg triangle.
-In that case, I cannot just have a generic peg class that represents the peg.
-I have to have a `CirclePeg` and `TrianglePeg` which conform to `Peg`. `CirclePeg` will also conform to `PhysicsCircle` while `TrianglePeg` will conform to `PhysicsTriangle`.
-I would also have to change the implementation of methods from the `PegBoard`, `PhysicsEngine` classes as now I need to handle the interaction between pegs of different shapes.
-As I did not have enough time to implement the triangle peg feature, I did not do it and my current implementation still has one generic `Peg` class that conforms to `PhysicsCircle`.
-However, if I were to redo the application, i would definitely create separate classes for the different shapes that the peg can hold.